gim913/pandemos/README.md

 (not sure about items yet, they might be elements)

 Both elements and entities have position and they can occupy same cell.

+### Week 2

+Week 2, part 2 deals with render, map and Entity - I got most of that done.
+I mentioned map will contain only tile info, blocking elements will be separately inside elements so time to do this.

+Part 3 deals with generating a dungeon.
+In my case this will be houses generation.
+I'm not sure yet if I should do some fancy procedural generator or rather just use some templates as mentioned in map prefabs.